Igal Bursztyn: Biography

 Bursztyn was born in Manchester, England, his parents were born in Poland.
-In 1949, his family returned to Warsaw, Poland and in 1957 they immigrated to Israel.
+In 1949, his family returned to Warsaw and in 1957 they immigrated to Israel.

 His father was a scientist at the Weizmann Institute of Science (Chemistry, Polymer Department), his mother worked there as a librarian.
 After his military service (artillery) Bursztyn studied mathematics, philosophy and literature graduating (Tel Aviv University, 1966) in philosophy.
 In 1967 studied for few months at the London School for Film Techniques.
 During the years 1965-1967 wrote literary and film criticism for newspapers Al Hamishmar, LaMerhav, Haaretz and Keshet.
 During the years 1985-1991 wrote for Haaretz, Maariv and Ha'ir.

 He has been teaching at the Film & TV Department of the Tel Aviv University since 1973, received tenure in 1984, since 1995 was appointed adjunct associate professor, since 2008 full adjunct professor.

-Bursztyn lectured and taught at the Danish Film School in Copenhagen, at the Film Studies Department of the New York University and at the Judaic Department of the University of Tennessee, Knoxville, United States.
+Bursztyn lectured and taught at the Danish Film School in Copenhagen, at the Film Studies Department of the New York University and at the Judaic Department of the University of Tennessee in Knoxville, United States.

 In 1993 received the prize of the Minister of Culture for his contribution to cinema.

 Bursztyn was married to the Habima actress Yael Drouyanoff with whom he had two children.
 Today he is married to Ruta Cohen, the administrative manager of a sex therapy clinic.